Technology Guide to Working Remotely

 - Perceptive Content

-eCampus is Adelphi’s Portal to access various services anywhere, from any device, including, but not limited to: eSAAS, Navigate, Qualtrics and Tableau.
+VPN is not needed to access eCampus or eSAAS.
+You can use eCampus to access various services anywhere, from any device, including, but not limited to: eSAAS, Navigate, Qualtrics and Tableau.

 The VPN client can only be installed on University-provided devices.
 If you are approved for VPN access by your supervisor or department head, please contact the Help Desk for assistance with installing the client.